Tech-FZ/tic-tac-py-tkinter-edition/README.md

 # Tic Tac Py - Tkinter Edition

+!!
+This version is not going to be released !!

 This is Tic Tac Py - Tkinter Edition which is currently an open beta.

 # Installing the software